-- 2.75 cumulative GPA - 3.0 GPA in all education course work - No grade below a "C""in all education coursework - Cleared criminal record check (CRC) - No courses remaining other than the clinical teaching course - The Tk20 Portfolio must be completed and assessed to enter into clinical teaching with the exception of the CT and field supervisor observations which will be completed during the clinical teaching semester.
+- 2.75 cumulative GPA - 3.0 GPA in all education course work - No grade below a "C" in all education coursework - Cleared criminal record check (CRC) - No courses remaining other than the clinical teaching course - The TK20 Portfolio must be completed and assessed to enter into clinical teaching with the exception of the CT and field supervisor observations which will be completed during the clinical teaching semester.

-All of the assignments and requirements of the clinical teaching semester must be completed to receive a grade and pass the course.
+All of the assignments and requirements of the clinical teaching semester must be completed and all field supervisors and cooperating teachers must recommend certification for the candidate.